 - Discussion: If this option is enabled, participants can start a discussion.
 The messages of the participant of this question will be displayed.

 - Flags: Add, edit or delete flags.
-You can make use of flags if you want to highlight the question of this participant.
+Flags are often used in cases where you need a second opinion from another reviewer on how to grade the participant's answer.
 A comment can be added to the flag.

 - The more_vert-icon: This option allows you to edit the grading settings.
 The grading settings are personal settings and do not apply for other graders.
 The following grading settings are available: